chinapedia/wikipedia.abstract.en/Page/Moscow.md

 -   Zhukovsky International Airport (ZIA)
 -   Ostafyevo International Airport (OSF)

-Airport,_Ramp_JP7551641.jpg|alt=|left]]
+|alt=|left]]

 Sheremetyevo International Airport is the most globally connected, handling 60% of all international flights.[168]
 It is also a home to all SkyTeam members, and the main hub for Aeroflot (itself a member of SkyTeam).
 Domodedovo International Airport is the leading airport in Russia in terms of passenger throughput, and is the primary gateway to long-haul domestic and CIS destinations and its international traffic rivals Sheremetyevo.
 Most of Star Alliance members use Domodedovo as their international hub.
 Vnukovo International Airport handles flights of Turkish Airlines, Lufthansa, Wizz Air and others.
-Ostafyevo International Airport caters primarily to business aviation.Domodedovo_Airport-2.JPG|alt=]]Moscow's airports vary in distances from the MKAD beltway: Domodedovo is the farthest at ; Vnukovo is ; Sheremetyevo is ; and Ostafievo, the nearest, is about from MKAD.[169]
+Ostafyevo International Airport caters primarily to business aviation.|alt=]]Moscow's airports vary in distances from the MKAD beltway: Domodedovo is the farthest at ; Vnukovo is ; Sheremetyevo is ; and Ostafievo, the nearest, is about from MKAD.[169]

 There are a number of smaller airports close to Moscow (19 in Moscow Oblast) such as Myachkovo Airport, that are intended for private aircraft, helicopters and charters.[170]